LiskArchive/lisk-legacy-docs/examples.md

 ## Cashback App

-> Check out the full code example for the [code example on Github](https://github.com/LiskHQ/lisk-sdk-test-app).
+> Check out the full code example for the [Cashback App on Github](https://github.com/LiskHQ/lisk-sdk-test-app).

 A simple application which is rewarding it's users for sending tokens.